Mozambique national football team

 The Mozambique national football team (Seleção Moçambicana de Futebol) represents Mozambique in men's international football competitions and is controlled by the Mozambican Football Federation, the governing body for football in Mozambique.
-Mozambique have never qualified for a FIFA World Cup, but they have qualified for four Africa Cup of Nations in 1986, 1996, 1998 and most recently the 2010 Africa Cup of Nations in Angola, being eliminated in the first round in all four.
+Mozambique have never qualified for a FIFA World Cup, but they have qualified for six Africa Cup of Nations, in 1986, 1996, 1998, 2010, 2023, and most recently 2025, being eliminated in the first round in all five appearances so far.
+They have also appeared at the African Nations Championship on two occasions where, at the 2022 edition, they claimed their first ever victory and reached the knockout stage of an 11-aside CAF tournament for the first time history.
+In 1997, the Mozambique Football Federation became a founding member of COSAFA.

-Mozambique's home ground is Estádio do Zimpeto in the capital city Maputo, and can hold 42,000 spectators.
-The team's current head coach is Victor Matine, who became manager in July 2019, replacing previous head coach and former Portugal international Abel Xavier, who had been in charge since February 2016.
+Mozambique's home ground is Estádio do Zimpeto in Zimpeto in the capital city Maputo, and can hold 42,000 spectators.
+The team's current head coach is former player Chiquinho Conde, who became manager in July 2019, replacing previous head coach and former Portugal international Abel Xavier, who had been in charge since February 2016.

 History

 Beginnings

 On the day of independence in 1975, Mozambique played its first ever match; a friendly against Zambia, winning 2–1.
 Two years later, Cuba became Mozambique's first non-African opponent when the two countries met in Mozambique, with Cuba winning 2–0.
 Mozambique entered World Cup qualifying for the first time in the 1982 qualifying competition.
 Mozambique were defeated 7–3 over two legs by Zaire in the first round.